 Africa: Wèrê Wèrê LIKING, Ivory Coast

 It was first in Helsinki, and then in Vienna at the 9th World Congress of the INTERNATIONAL THEATRE INSTITUTE in June 1961 that President Arvi Kivimaa proposed on behalf of the Finnish Centre of the International Theatre Institute that a WORLD THEATRE DAY be instituted.
 The proposal, backed by the Scandinavian centres, was carried with acclamation.
-Ever since, each year on the 27th March (date of the opening of the 1962 "Theatre of Nations" season in Paris), World Theatre Day has been celebrated in many and varied ways by ITI National Centres of which there are now almost 100 throughout the world. (more info at ITI worldwide)
+Ever since, each year on the 27th March (until 1972 date of the opening of the "Theatre of Nations" ITI festival in Paris), World Theatre Day has been celebrated in many and varied ways by ITI National Centres of which there are now almost 100 throughout the world. (more info at ITI worldwide)

 In 1982 the International Dance Committee of the International Theatre Institute, UNESCO, created International Dance Day to be celebrated every year on the 29th April.
 The date commemorates the birthday of Jean-Georges Noverre (1727 - 1810), the creator of modern ballet.